Ensco gains on stock conversion to ordinary shares

 "There is no assurance that Ensco will be added to the index in the future," Ensco said in a statement, though it added that it would now be eligible for it.

-Shares of Ensco gained 1.2 percent to $48.78 in early trading on Tuesday, rising off a four-month low, even while the Philadelphia Stock Exchange oil service index .OSX was down 0.6 percent.
+Shares of Ensco gained 1.2 percent to $48.78 (30 pounds) in early trading on Tuesday, rising off a four-month low, even while the Philadelphia Stock Exchange oil service index .OSX was down 0.6 percent.

 (Reporting by Braden Reddall in Houston)